codem3up/test/UnitTestGuide.md

 Because of this naming convention, we will know exactly what portion of the test either passes or fails without having to expand each individual test case.
 Without even knowing any code, we would understand exactly what to look at if “EmailHasValidEmailAddress” in the “StudentTest” class failed the unit test.

-### Use of Author Tags
+### Use of Author Attributes

-Author tags should be used for the creation of a test fixture as well as unit test methods.
+Author attributes should be used whenever a test fixture or unit test method is created.
 Other authors can come in and edit the test fixture by adding a new test method or changing a test method.
-The `[Author("Joe Doe", "Amanda Doe")]` supports adding multiple adding multiple authors.
+The attribute supports multiple authors as shown below.

 ```C#
 [TestFixture]